What is a gift letter for a mortgage?

 Down payments exceeding 20% may be paid totally with gift money.
 Before you borrow, check mortgage rates in your area.

-For example, VA home loans, available to active members of the U.S. military and veterans, require no down payment.
+VA home loans, available to active members of the U.S. military and veterans, require no down payment.
 But the borrower may choose to make a down payment — and it can come entirely from cash gifts.

-USDA mortgages, offered to homebuyers in rural and some suburban areas, also do not require a down payment.
+USDA loans, offered to homebuyers in rural and some suburban areas, also do not require a down payment.
 As with VA loans, USDA mortgages allow the option of making a down payment, and all of that money can come from gifts.

 FHA mortgages offer down payments as low as 3.5% and flexible mortgage benefits.
 With an FHA loan, mortgage down payment gifts can come from both friends and family members.